Load Balancers cost $20/month. There is no additional cost to use Let’s Encrypt with Load Balancers.

 You can configure Load Balancers to redirect HTTP traffic on port 80 to HTTPS or HTTP/2 on port 443.
 This way, the Load Balancer can listen for traffic on both ports but redirect unencrypted traffic for better security.

 TCP balancing is available for applications that do not speak HTTP.
 For example, deploying a Load Balancer in front of a database cluster like Galera would allow you spread requests across all available machines.

 Load Balancer Let’s Encrypt Certificates are fully managed and automatically renewed on your behalf every 60 days.
 You can use SSL certificates with HTTPS and HTTP/2.

-Let’s Encrypt added wildcard certificate support in March of 2018.
-These wildcard certificates are not supported, and Let’s Encrypt continues to recommend non-wildcard certificates for most use cases.
+Load Balancers do not support Let’s Encrypt wildcard certificates.
+Let’s Encrypt added wildcard certificate support in March of 2018 but continues to recommend non-wildcard certificates for most use cases.